 - Stop buying paper towels: Turn an old tablecloth into 10-20 hand towels for your bathrooms with some fabric dye (to hide stains) and a bit of thread (for hems).
 You could use an old curtain as well.

-- Create a bottle cap art mural: Instead of purchasing expensive wall prints, contract a school group or girl scouts troop to make a bottle cap mural (like this one – scroll to picture 3 – in Paraguay).
+- Create a bottle cap art mural: Instead of purchasing expensive wall prints, contract a school group or girl scouts troop to make a bottle cap mural.
 Place a bin next to your soda/bottled water machine for cap collection!

 For all of these projects or countless others unique to your local area and your particular mission, you can attract more support for your organization by partnering with a green neighboring nonprofit.